nicslabdev/NRF52840-Beacon_Scanner/README.md

 ## Requeriments

-Currently, this project uses:
+This project uses:
--   nRF5 SDK version 15.1.0
+-   nRF5 SDK version 15.2.0
 -   S140 SoftDevice v6.1.0 API
--   nRF52840 PDK (PCA10056)
+-   nRF52840 Dongle (PCA10059) or nRF52840 PDK (PCA10056)

 ## Get started

-To compile it, put the folders inside nRF52 into the \nRF5_SDK_15.1.0\examples\ble_central folder.
+You can find a hex folder with the **precompiled applications** for PCA10059 and PCA10056.

+In order to program the application on the nRF52840, you can use [nRF Connect application for Desktop](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF-Connect-for-Desktop) from Nordic Semiconductor or nrfjprog (just in case you are using nRF52840 Development Kit).

+> Note: This application uses S140 SoftDevice, so don't forget program
+> SoftDevice hex file (you can find it in hex folder).

 In order to stablish serial connection with your PC, you can use PUTTY if you are a Windows user or GNU Screen if you are a Linux user.